siliconshells/personalsite.github.io/_pages/about.md

-Some hardware I’ve integrated with their SDKs
+Some hardware I’ve integrated, using their SDKs
 ------
 Canon Cameras
 Thales/Greenbit Fingerprint Scanners